CIVL Radio is a campus and community radio station that serves the University of the Fraser Valley (UFV), and the communities of the Fraser Valley.

 88.5 became 101.7, and CIVL looked towards broadcasting on FM via collocation with the CBC, sending campus radio through the Valley with the same antenna as CBC’s 88.1 FM; but when I was hired in 2010 to succeed Dustin as Station Manager after Bob Simpson, we were looking at a temporary tower in UFV Abbotsford’s B Building to implement our license and await the preparation of our CBC site.

 It was a complicated process that saw CIVL broadcast at low power of 40 Watts for a year and a half.
 Dustin had spent years pouring over applications for broadcast licenses, technical amendments, site re-locations, signal swaps, license extensions, and more.
+Original CIVL Program Manager, Swinder Singh, had overseen the building of a program grid that was impressively robust for a brand new station that had only ever been on the internet, and roughly 40-50 different volunteers of all interests and backgrounds were hosting weekly content at civl.ca .
 On September 7th, 2010, shortly after 11 am, CIVL finally broadcast on 101.7 FM.

 Through all of this CIVL was starting to bring better live music to UFV than ever before, and with the help of partners like Jam in Jubilee, UFV Student Life, and the UFV Student Union Society, Larry’s CIVL Stage concert series has been bringing bands to venues all over Abbotsford.